vijaypvk/devops-assignment-aws-ecs/README.md

-# 🛠️ DevOps Assignment – End-to-End AWS Deployment
+# 🛠️ End-to-End full-stack app AWS Deployment

 This project demonstrates DevOps best practices by building, containerizing, testing, deploying, and monitoring a full-stack web application (Python backend + Next.js frontend) on AWS using GitHub Actions, Docker, Terraform, and other DevOps tools.